Page title

 Section 4.44

-This section reinforces the 1 vote per person principle.
+This section reinforces the one vote per person principle.
 A person cannot appear on the roll for a ward more than once no matter how many properties they may own or occupy.
 However, if they own or occupy properties across several wards they may be enrolled in several wards, but only once per ward.

 Regulation 10